sylve colless photographs your psyche

-Known for her strikingly emotive photography which she's produced in solo exhibitions Anima and Harmonia, Sylve Colless has steadily become a master in both the commercial and personal arenas.
-Drawing inspiration from psychiatry and phycology, Colless lets the work of Carl Jung echo through her own.
-The result is very beautiful and multi layered photographs of the female form.
-We caught up with her to find out more about her creative style, process and her up coming panel discussion at Semi-Permanent this weekend.
+Known for her strikingly emotive photography, Sylve Colless has become a master in both the commercial and personal arenas.
+Drawing inspiration from psychiatry, Colless lets the work of Carl Jung echo through her own.
+The results are beautiful and multi-layered photographs of the female form.
+We caught up with her to find out more about her creative style and process.

 Who are some of your go to collaborators?

 I do a lot of work with the guys from Zanerobe.
 They were recently awarded number one menswear brand so just being able to see their brand grow and evolve internationally is really cool.
 I've shot for them for nearly 5-6 years now.
 I've been doing quite a lot of work for RVCA, Creative Director Jesse Hart, and with Dee Jenner at Elle Australia.
 They're all very different but we have a great understanding of how we work, we have a rhythm, an understanding.